bannsec/stegoVeritas/README.md

   -green index [index ...]
   -blue index [index ...]
   -alpha index [index ...]
+  -extract_frames       Split up an animated gif into individual frames.
   -trailing             Check for trailing data on the given file

 multi options:
   -exif                 Check this file for exif information.
   -xmp                  Check this file for XMP information.
+  -carve                Attempt to carve/extract things from this file.

 Have a good example?
 Wish it did something more?
 Submit a ticket: https://github.com/bannsec/stegoVeritas